sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 - testing coverage measurement and maximization through profiling.
 - understandability assessment through objective metrics

-The 3 aspects are complementar to each other:
+The 3 aspects are complementary to each other:

 - maximizing the test coverage improves the results of the dynamic code analysis
 - the undestandability objective metrics computation is few orders of magnitude simpler than static code analysis.
 Running the latter in the subset of the codebase deemed hard to understand by the former can provide interesting results in a fraction of the time.